schadis/DMWC-Warrior/README.md

 # DMWC-Warrior

-* 2h Fury same as Furry and FuryProt
+* 2h Fury same as Furry and FuryProt and simple Leveling rota
 * IF you wanna know what good settings are go to https://guybrushgit.github.io/WarriorSim/ and sim it
 * install details addon for rage calc of incoming dmg
 * There is a DMWC fork in my repo pls use it until merge to main git

-## This is a Experimental/Test Version feedback in Discord is welcome
+## Feedback in Discord is welcome

-## Tthere is no PVP coding or Lvling Support
+## There is no PVP coding or Support

-## Supported Trinkets and Consums
+## Supported Trinkets and Consumes

 * DiamondFlask
 * Earthstrike